whisperity/envprobe/docs/reference/envprobe/environment.rst

 Available heuristics
 --------------------

-The following heuristics are implemented in the :py:mod:`environment` module.
+The following heuristics are implemented in the :py:mod:`vartype_heuristics` module.
 All these classes are subclasses of :py:class:`EnvVarTypeHeuristic<envprobe.environment.EnvVarTypeHeuristic>`.

+.. currentmodule:: envprobe.vartype_heuristics
 .. autosummary::
    :nosignatures: